 Emergency Comp Day

-Any employee designated as emergency personnel and are required to physically report to a work location when non-emergency personnel are directed to stay home, shall be provided with one (1) day of compensatory time (emergency day) each January.
+Any employee designated as emergency personnel and are required to physically report to a work location when non-emergency personnel are directed to stay home, shall be provided with one (1) day of compensatory time (emergency day) effective the first full pay period of each January.
 Said emergency day must be taken within the calendar year it was granted at a time requested by the employee and approved by the Appointing Authority.
-Any emergency leave not taken by the last Saturday of the first full pay period in January will be forfeited by the employee.
+Any emergency leave not taken by the last Saturday prior to the first full pay period in January will be forfeited by the employee.

 For the Commonwealth: For the New England Police Benevolent Association, Inc.: